databendlabs/databend/docs/doc/30-reference/20-functions/20-numeric-functions/floor.md

 description: FLOOR(x) function
 ---

-Returns the largest integer value not greater than x.
+Returns the largest numeric value not greater than x.

 ## Syntax